alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 ## If you need a certificate of free sale to export alcohol outside the EU

 Some countries require a 'certificate of free sale' before they will let food and drink products into the country.

 Check whether you need a certificate by asking the food authority in the importing country.
 They'll tell you what type they require.

 If you need a certificate:

 - fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/484867/COFSApplicationExportNonEU_v2.0.doc) (MS Word Document, 127KB)
 - send it to <trader@rpa.gsi.gov.uk>

-You’ll get your certificate within 5 working days.
+The certificate will usually be issued within 5 working days.

 It’s free to apply and the certificates don’t expire (unless the country you’re exporting to specifies a time limit).